Awoo56709/eds_214_project/README.md

 # Description

 The project will consist of folders:
-- Documents - A folder containing any text files
+- Docs - A folder containing any text files
 - Figures - A folder containing any visuals and saved images
 - Data - A folder containing only raw data
 - Output - A folder that includes functions, any renderings, outfitted/cleaned data sets